drupal-media/handbook/modules/crop/intro.md

 ## Configuration

 This is API module.
 In order to crop your images you need a UI module.
-First such (sandbox) module is [Image widget crop](https://www.drupal.org/sandbox/woprrr/2571403).
+First such module is [Image widget crop](https://www.drupal.org/project/image_widget_crop).

 ## Technical details